The Pros and Cons of Becoming a Green Consultant

 You can consult in the areas you feel strongly about.
 Whether you choose green business, also known as mission-based business, green marketing, environmentally friendly household management, green pet care, and the like, you are dedicating your time to issues that matter to you personally.
 This is the greatest reward.

 Green consulting can be an ideal part-time business.
-Organizations like Green Irene can help train you to become an eco-consultant on a part-time basis.
-Here, you'll visit people's homes and recommend changes and products that will help people conserve energy and water.
-You could start your own green internet store or work with an existing one like OnlyGreen4Me, which houses over 6,500 products and works with independent eco-entrepreneurs.
+You can train to become an eco-consultant on a part-time basis.
+You'll visit people's homes and recommend changes and products that will help people conserve energy and water.
+You could start your own green internet store or work with an existing one.

 Some of the potential challenges you may face when becoming a green consultant can include: